Christopher-Quattrocchi/research-and-planning/README.md

 Filling out a disconnected front end and fixing bugs to run the thing. next I will connect it to flask Running into basic problems that I shouldn't be having.
 Maybe compatibility issues.
 Going to check old react projects and see if I can figure out what's going on
 Thinking global environment is messed up.
 Can't even get old projects to work.
 Problems.
+Need to simplify environment.
+Removed NVM, and removed references in environmental variables.
+Attempting a clean install of NPM, running into some errors.